Being An Assistant At A Record Label Is Stressful AF

 Most outrageous experience?

 "I got put on a project for a rapper’s album.
 The senior publicist who I was working under had a conflict, so I was covering for him by myself.
-The shoot was at night — it was supposed to be a club scene, with everyone drinking and having fun.
-And it’s customary that after the shoot, everyone goes out together...
+The shoot was at night — it was supposed to be a club scene with everyone drinking and having fun.
+And it’s customary that after the shoot everyone goes out together afterwards.

 "It was a very eye-opening experience.
-I just also thought that that kind of dynamic would no longer be a part of the industry, which I’m realizing is so totally naive.
-You spend so much time in college learning about the politics surrounding male and female dynamics, but you don’t really know how that will apply to the workforce until you’re in it.
-And it’s really interesting to see what elapses when you’re not in a safe, academic, discussion-based environment — it was kind of a rude awakening!
+I just also thought that that kind of dynamic would no longer be a part of the industry, which I’m realising is so totally naive.
+You spend so much time in college learning about the politics surrounding male and female dynamics but you don’t really know how that will apply to the workforce until you’re in it.
+And it’s really interesting to see what elapses when you’re not in a safe, academic discussion-based environment — it was kind of a rude awakening!
 I can take care of myself!
-And the shoot was fine."
+And the shoot was fine.

 Perks of the job?
 Pitfalls?

 "Let me start with the perks: What I love about this job is that you’re working with so many artists — the range is so diverse.
-But then, shifting quickly to the pitfalls, there are inevitably so many artists who you don’t and just cannot connect with at all — and then you’re in a meeting, trying to pitch their music, this song that you hate, and you have to pretend that you like it...
+But then, shifting quickly to the pitfalls, there are inevitably so many artists who you don’t and just cannot connect with at all--and then you’re in a meeting, trying to pitch their music, this song that you hate, and you have to pretend that you like it, that sucks.
+Especially because you have to be convincing about it .
 You’re basically lying, which can feel particularly draining.
-But then a song that you love will come out, and you’ll be like, Fuck yes.
+But then a song that you love will come out and you’ll be like, fuck yes.
 This is why I work here.

 "This rapper who I’m obsessed with came into the office last week.
 He went to every desk and said thank you to every employee.
 So gracious.
 So important.
-I mean, he’s...our bread and butter.
+I mean he’s literally our bread and butter.
 And so to think that he’s also humble is pretty amazing."

 What have you learned there about fame?